H-S-S-11/basic-uart-transciever/README.md

 # uart-transciever
- A uart reciever and transmitter microcontroller peripheral created for end of semester 1 design exercise
+ A uart reciever and transmitter microcontroller peripheral created for end of semester 1 design exercise for learning purposes